 Dr Nicholas Svitek is a senior scientist specialized in the field of virology and immunology.

-Prior to joining ILRI, Nicholas had been working at Duke-National University of Singapore (NUS) in the Emerging Infectious Diseases (EID) research program as a postdoctoral research fellow in virology as well as a team leader for an international cooperation project in Mali, with the “Quebec without Borders” program.
-Nicholas has many years of experience studying the molecular biology of viral infections and viral pathogenesis in animal models, more specifically with the orthoreovirus, the orthomyxovirus, hepadnaviruses, flaviviruses and morbilliviruses.
+Prior to joining ILRI in 2011, Nicholas was a postdoctoral research fellow in virology at Duke-National University of Singapore (NUS) in the Emerging Infectious Diseases (EID) research program, as well as a team leader for an international cooperation project in Mali, with the “Quebec without Borders” program.
+Nicholas has many years of experience studying the molecular biology of viral infections and viral pathogenesis in animal models, more specifically with the orthoreovirus, the orthomyxovirus, hepadnaviruses, flaviviruses, and morbilliviruses.

-He leads projects on Theileria parva, Bluetongue virus (BTV), and on the use of bacteriophages as a One Health approach for the replacement of antibiotics, and reduction of drug-resistant nontyphoidal Salmonella, in poultry farms in Kenya.
+He currently leads projects on East Coast fever (ECF) vaccine development and on the development of molecular diagnostic tools to detect Theileria parva (the causative agent of ECF) in the field; on the molecular epidemiology of Bluetongue virus (BTV); and on the use of bacteriophages as a One Health approach for the replacement of antibiotics, and reduction of drug-resistant nontyphoidal Salmonella, in poultry farms in Kenya.